 To renew your permit, follow the steps below:

-Step 3: Take the 3hour course.
+Step 3: Complete the Training

-Step 4: Take the exam
+Step 4: Pass the Exam

 When Should You Retake the MAST Course?